Three Factors That Lead To Chronic Nasal and Sinus Problems And How To Fix Them

 A Systematic Approach To Lasting Treatment

-The majority of chronic nasal and sinus sufferers would benefit from a thorough review of their medical history, as well as a careful examination with endoscopy and/or CT scan to identify any obstructions.
+The majority of chronic nasal and sinus sufferers would benefit from a thorough review of their medical history, as well as a careful examination with endoscopy and/or CT scan to identify any sources of obstruction.
 Once obstruction problems are corrected, through the most gentle process possible, proper airflow can then be restored through the nasal passage and allow continuous mucociliary clearance from the sinuses.
 This process also creates access to the sinuses and nasal mucosa so that ongoing topical medications can be applied to safely control inflammation.
 This method is well grounded in scientific research and is fully consistent with the positions and recommendations of the American Academy of Otolaryngology.
 Best of all, it results in ongoing, lasting relief for most patients.